Zardari be allowed to get treatment from Dubai: Rehman Malik

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said, “I call upon every legislator, Member of the Parliament and cabinet minister to think for necessary amendments into law to ensure the rule of law and to stop political victimization rather to fade our image worldwide for imprisoning our leaders”.
+He said: “I call upon every legislator, Member of the Parliament and cabinet minister to think for necessary amendments into law to ensure the rule of law and to stop political victimisation rather to fade our image worldwide for imprisoning our leaders”.

 Senator Rehman Malik said that Imran Khan should think himself as human being and Prime Minister of the country while dealing with his political opponents and shall keep in mind that this time shall too pass as power and rule do not last forever adding that had Imran Khan being at his place, former President Zardari would have treated him differently in a very parliamentary and democratic way.